ahmadkasimeng/plant-village-image-classifier/README.md

 ## 📦 Installation & Requirements

-It is highly recommended to use a Virtual Environment to avoid conflicts with your global Python installation.
-Python313 was used.
+It is highly recommended to use a Virtual Environment.

 1.  **Create a Virtual Environment (Optional but Recommended):**
     ```bash
     python -m venv venv
     # Windows: